-This Privacy Notice sets out what you need to know about how Doncaster Council will use your information for the distribution of the Strategy & Performance Unit monthly funding newsletter, relevant funding newsflash information and Voluntary/Community/Faith newsletter
+This Privacy Notice sets out what you need to know about how Doncaster Council will use your information for the distribution of the monthly funding newsletter and relevant funding newsflash information by the Policy, Insight and Change Team

 The Council is committed to meeting its data protection obligations and handling your information securely.
 You should make sure you read and understand this notice before submitting your information to us.

 • Personal information - your name, company name (if applicable) and email address

 The Council collects and uses information about you on the basis that you have given us your consent to do so.
 You may withdraw your consent and ask us not to use your information, to send you the funding newsletter and any applicable funding newsflashes, at any time by contacting us via the following email address:

 • to be informed of our use of information about you;

 • rectify information about you that is inaccurate;

 • to have your information erased (the ‘right to be forgotten’);

 • to restrict how we use information about you;